meirumeiru/Kerbal-Joint-Reinforcement/ReadMe.txt

 ***************************************************

 Merge the GameData folder with the existing one in your KSP directory.
 KSP will then load it as an add-on.
 The source folder simply contains the source code (in C#) for the plugin.
 If you didn't already know what it was, you don't need to worry about it; don't copy it over.

 **********************
 ****** FEATURES ******
 **********************

+-- Reinforce attach nodes

+	- Identifies and reinforces joints that are too weak for the size of the connected parts

+	- Identifies and reinforces those joints in a vessel that are too weak due to limitations of the game and the game engine

+-- Add additional joints

+	- Optionally adds additional joints to dampen wobbly rockets

+	- Optionally adds additional joints between strategically selected parts to reinforce any vessel, even up to unrealistic levels if selected

 -- Physics Easing

-	- Slowly dials up external forces (gravity, centrifugal, coriolis) when on the surface of a planet, reducing the initial stress during loading
-	- All parts and joints are strengthened heavily during physics loading (coming off of rails) to prevent Kraken attacks on ships
+	- All parts and joints are strengthened during physics loading (coming off of rails) to prevent Kraken attacks on ships

 -- Launch Clamp Easing

 	- Prevents launch clamps from shifting on load, which could destroy the vehicle on the pad

--- Stiffen interstage connections

-	- Parts connected to a decoupler will be connected to each other, reducing flex at the connection to reasonable levels

--- Stiffen launch clamp connections

-	- Less vehicle movement on vessel initialization
-	- Warning: may cause spontaneous rocket disintegration if rocket is too large and overconstrained (far too many lanuch clamps; their connections will fight each other and give rise to phantom forces)

--- Increase stiffness and strengths of connections

-	- Larger parts will have stiffer connections to balance their larger masses / sizes
-	- Sequential parts in a stack will be connected with a stiff, but weak connection to add even more stiffness and counteract wobble

 -- Anti-Drift

 	- The system works actively against drifting parts.

--- Option to make connection strengths weaker to counteract increases in stiffness

 -- Parameters can be tweaked in included config.xml file